nfour/xroute/README.md

 // and in react:

-import { observer } from 'mobx-react-lite
+import { observer } from 'mobx-react-lite'

 const Component = observer(() => {
   const [router] = React.useState(() =>